danschultzer/monit-graph/README.md

 Monit Graph is a logging and graphing tool for Monit written in PHP5.
 It can manage big amounts of data, and will keep a history of Monit statuses.

 ####Features
-* Easy to customize
+* Easy to manage and customize
 * Several different graphs (Google Charts) of memory, cpu, swap and alert activity
 * Data logging with XML files
 * Chunk rotation and size limitation
+* Multiple server setup

 ##Get started

 To get started, you will first need to have Monit installed and enabled with HTTP access.
 You can read more under "Setting up Monit".

-1. Change permissions for data and data/logs directory to 777.
+1. Change permissions for data directory to 777.
-2. Change permissions for data/index.php and data/logs/index.php to 644.
+2. Change permissions for data/index.php to 644.
 3. Modify config.php to match your setup of monit as well as needs of graphing.
 4. Setup a crontab job to run cron.php every minute.
 Example:
     \* * * * * php /path/to/monit/cron.php >>/var/log/monit-graph.log